stungeye/Applied-Math-For-Games-1/docs/07-fetching-data/feteching-data.md

 ## And Then What?

 We use `.then()` to register a callback to handle fulfilled promises.
-This callback will be called once the promise has fulfilled.
+This callback will be called once the promise has been fulfilled.

 We can chain `.then()`s together to link together a series of async tasks.

-We can also register an callback to handle rejected promises using `.catch()`.
+We can also register a callback to handle rejected promises using `.catch()`.

 All of this will make more sense with an example.
 So let's dive into fetching data using Javascript's Fetch API.